istio/bots/policybot/README.md

 - GitHub.
 The bot acts as a GitHub webhook to receive notifications of GitHub activity.
 It also calls the GitHub API.

-- ZenHub.
-The bot calls into the ZenHub API to get information about GitHub issues.

 - SendGrid.
 The bot sends email using SendGrid.